onceknown/winston-gke/README.md

 # winston-gke
-Winston logger decorator for use with Google Container Engine's "fluentd-cloud-logging-gke" container
+Winston logger decorator for use with Google Container Engine's fluentd-cloud-logging-gke container

 Google Container Engine makes it really easy to get your logs from stdout to Google Cloud Logging, but Winston's Console transport doesn't play nice by default.
 Pass any logger instance to `winston-gke` and it will configure things for you.